nyl-auster/okcdesign/README.md

 - Get last version of okcdesign, download a release tag (recommended) or clone master (unstable) for the last dev version.

-- Make sure that parent theme is named "*okcdesign*" and not "okcdesign-1.x.x" if you download it from a release tag !
+- Make sure that the downloaded theme is named "*okcdesign*" and not "okcdesign-1.x.x" if you download it from a release tag !

 - Run following Drush command : it will create a subtheme for you